 Mihir Cooling Towers are constructed of the Industry’s most durable materials and are designed for superior performance providing long, trouble-free operation.
 Nevertheless, proper equipment selection, installation and maintenance are the basis in guaranteeing optimum performance.
 Several of the key considerations when designing, installing and operating a cooling tower are presented below.

 The location of a cooling tower is extremely critical when reviewing system design.
 Since cooling towers consume large quantities of air, proper spacing is required for the tower to perform properly.
 The best place to install any cooling tower is on a roof or at ground level away from walls and obstructions.
 Cooling towers that are located near walls, wells, and enclosures or are flanking high walls must be properly located in order to prohibit the effects of recirculation.
 Recirculation occurs when some of the hot, moisture-laden air leaving the cooling tower is introduced back into the fresh air inlets.
-Recirculation results in the inlet wet bulb temperature to be increased causing the capacity of the cooling tower to be significantly reduced.
+Recirculation results in the breitling copy inlet wet bulb temperature to be increased causing the capacity of the cooling tower to be significantly reduced.
 In short, the designer must take care to provide generous air inlet paths.

 A cooling tower removes heat by evaporating a portion of the recirculated spray water.
 As a general rule, a cooling tower evaporates 3 US GPM per 100 Tons of cooling capacity.
 As this water evaporates, it leaves behind all of its mineral content and impurities.
 For that reason, it is essential to blowdown (bleed) an amount equal to that which is evaporated to prevent buildup of impurities.
 It is very important to provide make up water to replace the water that is both evaporated and bled from the tower system.
 Make up water should be equal to both evaporation and bleed.
 (Make up water = Evaporation rate in GPM + Bleed rate in GPM).
 If adequate blowdown is not maintained, the mineral content in the water will increase until solids eventually deposit and coat the heat transfer surfaces of the unit, causing heavy scaling.
 Therefore, the blowdown line should be installed in the external piping of the unit.
 It must be properly sized for the application and be provided with a metering valve and flow measurement device to allow for field adjustment of blowdown rate.